knqti/rstudio-vm/README.md

 ![console](assets/preconfig_rstudio_console.png)

-This will open a new window with a console to your Droplet.
+A [CLI](#command-line-interface) window pops up.
 Look to the bottom for the line `root@{{your-hostname}}:~#`.
-This is where you will type commands.

 ![console](assets/manual_rstudio_cli.png)

-### Console Steps: Install R and  RStudio

-> Note: This guide used Ubuntu v.
-24.04.
-Be sure to check the [official install instructions](https://posit.co/download/rstudio-server/) if you're on a different image/version.
+> Note: We used Ubuntu version 24.04 at the time of writing.
+Be sure to check the [official install instructions](https://posit.co/download/rstudio-server/) if you are on a different image/version.

-Enter the following commands into the console.
+Enter the following commands into the CLI:

 1. `sudo apt update`
 2. `sudo apt upgrade -y`